-Overtime opportunities will be distributed as equally as practicable among employees in the same department, having regard for employees who work under the job description that the work in question falls under, followed by employees who are trained and can safely perform the work in question.
+Overtime opportunities will be distributed as equally as practicable among employees in the same department, having regard for employees who normally perform the work in question followed by those who work under the job description that the work in question falls under but don't normally perform the work on a day to day basis, followed by employees who are trained and can safely perform the work in question.
 Management will post the overtime list in all work areas bi-weekly and keep it updated.
 Upon request the District will provide the Union with a list of employees and overtime worked.